 How the Tax Cuts and Jobs Act is poised to benefit landlords

 The tax reform legislation signed 12/22/2017 has made dramatic changes to the benefits of holding real estate as a primary residence and as a landlord.
-Some of the major changes that will negatively impact homeowners are: state and local tax deductions (including property tax) are capped at $10,000, home equity debt is no longer tax deductible, and mortgage interest is only tax deductible on new home loans up to $750,000.
+Some of the major changes that will negatively impact homeowners are: state and local tax deductions (including property tax) are capped at $10,000 and interest paid on home equity debt may still be tax deductible, provided that the proceeds of the loan are used to "buy, build or substantially improve the taxpayer’s home that secures the loan."
+Further, beginning in 2018, mortgage interest and qualified home equity debt interest may only be tax deductible on new home loans up to $750,000.

 Where homeowners may have lost out in the Tax Cuts and Jobs Act, real estate investors have gained.
 Although it will likely take months for CPAs and accountants to release more concrete guidance on how the legislation will ultimately impact taxpayers, we do have a sense on what is to come.
 For specific guidance on the new tax code and how it may impact your tax situation, please consult your tax advisor or CPA.